 This lesson compares behavioral and physical traits and explains the difference.
-By the end, they should be able to identify whether traits are inherited or acquired.
+By the end, students should be able to identify both inherited or acquired traits.
 They should also be able to discern between behavioral and physical traits.

 The content pages describe how characteristics are also called traits.
 People inherit some traits through their parents.
 Other traits develop after birth.
 The same concept applies to animals as well.
 A dog inherits the trait of coat color.
 However, he acquires the trait of rolling over for a treat!

 The activity provides students with an outline of a person.
-Students will create inherited and acquired traits for the imaginary person.
+Students will create characteristics for the imaginary person.
 They can also draw the physical traits if they want to.
 Next, they will do the same thing with an animal.
 The second half of the activity shows an outline of a bear.
 The students will create traits for the imaginary bear.
 Again, they can draw the physical traits if they choose.

 The practice worksheet lists out 30 statements.
-Teachers will instruct students to mark each statement as an inherited (I) or acquired (A) trait.
+Students will mark each statement as an inherited (I) or acquired (A) trait.
 The statements will apply to both humans and animals.
 Next, there are 10 traits listed.
 The students will tell whether the trait is behavioral (B) or physical (P).